reflection-emit/Cauldron/README.md

 - __Cauldron.Interception.Fody:__ _A bug was in "cleaning" fixed that caused local variables to be removed although they were still in use._
 - __Cauldron.Interception.Fody:__ _Fixed a bug that caused the weaver to weav types that does not exist and then throws exceptions._
 - __Cauldron.Interception.Fody:__ _Sort of fixed the issue that jumping to errors on async methods did not work._
-- __Capgemini.Cauldron.Win32.WPF.Interactivity:__ _The "Localized" attached property will not continue loading if in design mode to avoid those weird errors in the WPF editor_
 - __Capgemini.Cauldron.Core.Threading:__ _BUG!!!! ...
 Dispatcher was using BeginInvoke instead of InvokeAsync_
+- __Capgemini.Cauldron.Win32.WPF.Interactivity:__ _The "Localized" attached property will not continue loading if in design mode to avoid those weird errors in the WPF editor_
+- __Capgemini.Cauldron.Localization:__ _Added a Contains method to Locale._
 - __Capgemini.Cauldron.Win32.WPF:__ _Several issues with the dispatcher fixed._
 - __Capgemini.Cauldron.Win32.WPF:__ _Navigator was not able to find the correct view in some cases._
 - __Capgemini.Cauldron.Win32.WPF:__ _ObjectToVisibilityConverter logic was inverted._